fetchrobotics/docs/source/indigo_to_melodic.rst

    We are hoping to determine fixes for these in the near future.

 #.
 At this point the robot is probably working fine and is ready for use!
 (Unless you
-   additional customizations to restore; see next step)
+   have additional customizations to restore; see next step)

 #.
 If applicable, from your non-robot computer, restore the contents of
    ``/etc/ros/indigo`` to ``/etc/ros/melodic`` on the robot::